CZKikin/CZKikin/README.md

 - 📫 How to reach me: I'll add contact later
 - 💻 My favourite text/code editor is VIM.
 I like it Vanilla ( ͡° ͜ʖ ͡°)
 - 🤐 I speak Czech/Slovak (almost same language.. if you did't know), english
+- 💭 Thinking about starting youtube programming tutorial channel in czech

 ### Languages and Tools: